In this WooCommerce vs Shopify analysis, we'll contrast two industry titans. First, read on to find out…

 Why is Stripe Payment Important?

-First, you need to understand how the credit card processing industry works to know why the Stripe payment method is a big deal.
+First, you must understand how the credit card processing industry works to know why the Stripe payment method is so important.

 Most consumers attest to the fact that credit card payment is straightforward and straightforward.

-All you have to do is to swipe your card, or to insert it into a machine, key in your number and any other required information of the form and your payment goes through.
+All you have to do is swipe your card or insert it into a machine, key in your number and any other required information on the form, and your payment will go through.

-For other customers, they see credit card transactions as the end of the transaction, unless something has gone wrong.
+Other customers see credit card transactions as the end of the transaction unless something has gone wrong.
 However, sellers see this whole process as the beginning of the transaction.

-To fully understand how a credit card transaction works, you need to know who the parties involved in the transaction are.
-There are some distinct parties involved in the whole process, although sometimes the line gets blurry.
+You must know the parties involved to understand how a credit card transaction works fully.
+Some distinct parties are involved in the whole process, although sometimes the line gets blurry.
 The main parties include the following;

 - Customers.
-In this case, a customer is anyone who is trying to make a purchase using his or her credit card.
+In this case, a customer is anyone trying to make a purchase using his or her credit card.

-- Merchants.
-Merchants are the businesses that the customer is trying to buy goods or services from.
+- Merchants are the businesses from which customers try to buy goods or services.
 Each merchant in the industry has a unique merchant ID.

 - Merchant Acquirers.
 This is where confusion kicks in, and things start to become complicated.
-Typically, merchant acquirers are financial institutions and organizations that give out the tools and the processors that allow cards to be accepted during a transaction.
-There are two significant types of merchant acquirers.
-The first is the ISOs, and the second is known as the Processors.
+Typically, merchant acquirers are financial institutions and organizations that provide the tools and processors that allow cards to be accepted during a transaction.
+There are two significant types of merchant acquirers: ISOs and Processors.

-- Processors.
-These are large financial institutions that act as the backbone of all transactions that are carried out.
-These institutions are responsible for verifying that the whole transaction process is valid and that the customer has enough funds in their credit card.
-Then they initiate the transfer of funds.
+- Processors are large financial institutions that act as the backbone of all transactions.
+They are responsible for verifying that the whole transaction process is valid and that the customer has enough funds in their credit card.
+Then, they initiate the transfer of funds.
 Some of the known examples of processors are Wells Fargo and Chase Paymentech.

 - Independent Sales Organizations (ISOs).
 This party acts as a reseller for the processor.
-They sell access to a processor along with the necessary equipment for taking cards.
-In addition to that, ISOs serve as technical support for merchants.
+They sell access to a processor and the necessary equipment for taking cards.
+In addition, ISOs serve as technical support for merchants.
 Examples of ISOs are Stripe, Authorize.Net, and Vantiv or Worldpay.

-- Card Issuers.
-These are companies that are responsible for the distribution of credit cards to consumers.
+- Card Issuers are companies responsible for distributing credit cards to consumers.
 However, Visa and MasterCard are banks and other financial institutions.
-On the other hand, for American Express and Discover, the card networks issue the cards themselves.
+American Express and Discover’s card networks issue the cards themselves.

-- Card Networks.
-These are the logos on your credit card.
-For instance, Visa, Mastercard, Discover, and American Express are all examples of Card networks.
-Most of these card networks franchise out their network to individual issuers, apart from Discover and American Express.
+- Card Networks are the logos on your credit card.
+Visa, Mastercard, Discover, and American Express are all examples of Card networks.
+Besides Discover and American Express, most card networks franchise their network to individual issuers.

-When the ides of Stripe Payments were first conceived, merchant acquirers were the most difficult to deal with.
-This is because most of them were still in operation in physical retail spaces.
-In addition to that, they also did not have the technology or the knowledge to help online businesses.
+When the ideas of Stripe Payments were conceived, merchant acquirers were the most difficult to deal with.
+This is because most were still operating in physical retail spaces.
+They also did not have the technology or knowledge to help online businesses.

-Many merchant acquirers were still working with the traditional sales process.
-This made signing up for a merchant cumbersome.
+Many merchant acquirers were still using the traditional sales process, which made signing up for a merchant cumbersome.

 Furthermore, knowing what your rates could be was also close to impossible.

-How much the technology cost, the kind of service to be expected, and whether or not the processor technology could work with the merchant’s online business implementation was hard to gauge.
+It wasn’t easy to gauge the cost of the technology, the kind of service to be expected, and whether or not the processor technology could work with the merchant’s online business implementation.

-Stripe Payment brought about change to that by putting more emphasis and focus on digital card payments.
+Stripe Payment changed that by focusing more on digital card payments.

-This type of payment was on the first ISOs to build a platform specifically for online businesses and payments through apps.
+This payment type was one of the first ISOs to build a platform for online businesses and app payments.

-They were also to bring a technology-forward approach, which made signing up and using the service much more comfortable, faster, and more transparent.
+They also brought a technology-forward approach, which made signing up and using the service much more comfortable, faster, and transparent.

-This guide gives insight into who Stripe is, how to use them, some of the services and benefits that Stripe provides, and what apps and services can be integrated with Stripe.
+This guide gives insight into who Stripe is, how to use it, some of the services and benefits that Stripe provides, and what apps and services can be integrated with Stripe.

 About Stripe Payments

-John and Patrick Collison, who are Irish entrepreneurs and brothers, are the founders of Stripe.
+John and Patrick Collison, Irish entrepreneurs and brothers, are the founders of Stripe.
 They founded Stripe in 2010 with initial funding from the famed startup accelerator Y Combinator.

-This public service was launched in September 2011 and rapidly became a darling to Silicon Valley.
+This public service was launched in September 2011 and rapidly became a darling of Silicon Valley.

-The years that followed, they received almost $800 million in funding and a valuation of over $22 billion.
-This made Stripe one of the most valuable private companies in the world.
+In the years that followed, Stripe received almost $800 million in funding and a valuation of over $22 billion, making It one of the most valuable private companies in the world.

-The platform was built mainly to be incorporated into both custom made and existing digital apps.
+The platform was built mainly to be incorporated into custom-made and existing digital apps.
 This is because they provided clear and straightforward directions.

-Moreover, the invention of this platform led to the cutting out of the complexity of working with a processor.
+Moreover, the invention of this platform reduced the complexity of working with a processor.

-This led to the increased use of the self-service option, which was available for all the customers.
-Today, these features seem to be common, but in 2011, they were revolutionary.
+This led to the increased use of the self-service option, which was available for all customers.
+These features seem ordinary today, but they were revolutionary in 2011.

 Overview of Stripe Payment Options

-In the beginning, the Stripe platform started as a domestic and straightforward credit card processing platform in the United States.
+The Stripe platform started as a domestic, straightforward credit card processing platform in the United States.

-However, over the years, there have been developments, and Stripe Payment Options has grown its offerings to cover most of the payment options used around the world.
-Some of the main payment options that are used by Stripe include the following;
+However, over the years, there have been developments, and Stripe Payment Options has grown its offerings to cover most of the payment options used worldwide.
+Some of the leading payment options that Stripe uses include the following;

 Stripe Credit card payments

-This is a basic version of Stripe Payment, allowing merchants to collect traditional one-off credit card purchases, either online or at a physical location.
+This basic version of Stripe Payment allows merchants to collect traditional one-off credit card purchases online or at a physical location.

 Consequently, Stripe payment accepts and processes American Express, Discover, Visa, and Mastercard-branded cards.
-They also receive some of the niche products such as JCB, UnionPay, and Diners Club.
+They also receive niche products such as JCB, UnionPay, and Diners Club.

-Moreover, one of the things that make Stripe Payments different from the traditional processors is the full range of options that Stripe offers to its merchants.
+Moreover, one thing that differentiates Stripe Payments from traditional processors is the full range of options that Stripe offers its merchants.

-In addition to that, Stripe provides an execution option for anyone, regardless of their technical ability.
-This is what mad Stripe Payment Unique.
+In addition, Stripe provides an execution option for anyone, regardless of their technical ability.
+This is what makes Stripe Payment Unique.

 Stripe digital wallet payments

 Mobile wallets are thriving in international markets.
-For instance, in China, over half a billion people in the country used mobile wallets to complete their transactions in 2018.
+In China, over half a billion people used mobile wallets to complete their transactions in 2018.

-The main advantage of using Stripe Payment is that the integration of the digital market lets your business accept payments in whatever way your clients prefer your make their payments.
+The main advantage of using Stripe Payment is that the integration of the digital market lets your business accept payments in whatever way your clients prefer you make their payments.

 In addition to that, it also takes your online business to a global level.

-Moreover, Stripe digital wallet services allows payments from Google and Apple Pay, Masterpass, Microsoft Pay, Visa Checkout, Amex Express Checkout, and others.
+Moreover, Stripe digital wallet services allow payments from Google and Apple Pay, Masterpass, Microsoft Pay, Visa Checkout, Amex Express Checkout, and others.

 Stripe international payments

-Taking your business on an international level is an added advantage when using Stripe Payment.
+Taking your business internationally is an added advantage when using Stripe Payment.

-When a business accepts international cards, it adds a 1% fee on top of the standard charges, and converting these cards to a different currency also adds another 1% to that.
+When a business accepts international cards, it adds a 1% fee to the standard charges, and converting these cards to a different currency adds another 1%.

 This brings the total fee for Stripe international transactions to 4.9 percent plus 30 cents.